Champions and Advocates for Quality Teaching and Learning

 Leadership and Members

-Benjamin Persofsky is a senior vice president in the private banking practice at Brown Brothers Harriman, where he provides strategic advice and helps deliver debt and equity solutions for private businesses in the Mid-Atlantic region.
+Benjamin Persofsky is a Managing Director of Brown Brothers Harriman and Head of its BBH Center for Family Business, which counsels some of the largest business-owning families in the world on topics that include owner strategy, succession, governance, next generation owner development and conflict.
 Prior to joining BBH, he was with M&T Bank, where he served in a variety of leadership roles across various divisions including corporate banking, retail banking and organizational development/human resources.
 Benjamin also has prior experience in health care, having been responsible for the JeffSTAT critical care retrieval program at Thomas Jefferson University Hospital.

 Benjamin graduated from Lafayette College with an A.B. in economics & business and a minor in psychology.
 He attended the University of Oxford as a visiting student concentrating on research in organizational behavior and developmental economics.
 Benjamin serves on the Executive Committee of Federation Early Learning Services and has served as a grant reviewer for the United Way.
 He resides in Philadelphia with his wife and young son.